keplergl/kepler.gl/README.md

   }
 }
 ```
-the latter one will be applied and the map view will be moved the defined coordinates.
+the latter will be applied and the map view will be moved the defined coordinates.